Technology & Special Needs

 - Ideation sessions allow all interested people to come up with ideas to meet the defined needs

-- Interdisciplinary teams are formed around innovation ideas
+- Transdisciplinary teams are formed around innovation ideas

-- The teams, as well as anyone interested in submitting a project, participate in the training day and/or a meeting with the experts of the methodological group.
+- The teams participate in the ideation day with the experts of the methodological group.

-- In the framework of the call for projects, teams submit their project for a feasibility study, exploratory research or a prototype
+- In the framework of the funding round, teams submit their idea for a feasibility study, exploratory research or a prototype

-- The Innovation Booster jury, consisting of concerned persons (experts) and scientists, evaluates the proposals, selects the most relevant projects and awards cheques:
+- The Innovation Booster jury, consisting of concerned persons (experts) and scientists, evaluates the proposals, selects the most relevant ideas and awards funding.

 - The selected teams receive support from the experts of the methodological group